ssbc/multiserver/README.md

 ### `Noauth({keys})`

 This authenticates any connection without any encryption.
-This should only be used on local connections, such as if net is bound strictly to localhost, or a unix-socket. do not use with ws or net bound to public addresses.
+This should only be used on `device` scoped connections, such as if net is bound strictly to localhost, or a unix-socket.
+Do not use with ws or net bound to public addresses.

 ``` js
 var Noauth = require('multiserver/plugins/noauth')